Frequently Asked Questions About Advertising Regulation

 - D.6.4 Q. A firm wants to prepare a communication for an ongoing program that includes an IRR and the additional metrics required by the GIPS standards in accordance with Regulatory Notice 20-21.
 Is the firm allowed to also include information beyond what is required by the GIPS standards?

 - A. Generally, a firm may include information beyond what is required by the GIPS standards in a communication for an ongoing program.
 Any information must be presented in a fair and balanced manner, must not be misleading, and otherwise must be consistent with the content standards of FINRA Rule 2210(d).

 D.7.
 Prohibition on Predictions or Projections of Investment Performance New

-- D.7.1 Q. May a firm include in a private placement communication a “target return” if the communication also includes the assumptions and key risks underlying the return?
+- D.7.1 Q. May a firm include in a retail private placement communication a “target return” to investors if the communication also includes the assumptions and key risks underlying the return?

 E. Limitations on Use of FINRA's Name